leo08git/GodotVectorier/README.md

 2. Import project.godot into Godot
 3. Set your vector game folder at **settings.json**

-Then you can proceed! =D
+Then you can proceed, consider reading the wiki at the top of this GitHub page!